Simplicial approach to path homology of quivers, marked categories, groups and algebras: Marked groups

 \subsection{Definition and basic properties}

-Let $G$ be a group.
-We say that a subset $X\subseteq G$ is pointed if $1\in X.$ The group $G$ can be treated as a category with one object and $X$ as a subquiver of this category.
-So the couple $(G,X)$ is an embedded quiver and we can consider the complex the embedded quiver $\Omega(G,X)$ and its homology
+A subset of a group $M\subseteq G$ is called pointed, if it contains the unit.
+A marked group is a couple $(G,M),$ where $G$ is a group and $M$ is a pointed subset of $G.$ A group can be treated as a category with one object, so a marked group is a particular case of a marked category.
+Therefore a marked group $(G,M)$ defines a chain complex $\Omega(G,M)$ and its homology

-If we want to specify the ring $\KK$ we use the notation $H_*(G,X,\KK).$ Note that if $X$ is a subgroup of $G,$ then $H_*(G,X)=H_*(X)$ is just the ordinary group homology.
-The same holds if $X$ is a submonoid of $G.$
+is called path homology of the marked group.
+If we want to specify the ring $\KK$ we use the notation $\PH_*(G,M,\KK).$ Note that if $M$ is a subgroup of $G,$ then $\PH_*(G,M)=H_*(M)$ is just the ordinary group homology.